sin2akshay/Deep-Learning-with-PyTorch---Udacity/README.md

 ## Course Outline
-In this course, you'll learn the basics of deep neural networks and how to build various models using PyTorch.
-You'll get hands-on experience building state-of-the-art deep learning models.
+In this course, we'll learn the basics of deep neural networks and how to build various models using PyTorch.
+We'll get hands-on experience building state-of-the-art deep learning models.

 1. Introduction to Neural Networks
    * Learn the concepts behind deep learning and how we train deep neural networks with backpropagation.